Terminations is used to enter Termination details for an employee and to calculate their Termination Pay.

 Enter either Hours or Amounts for any ETP payment, e.g. Golden Handshake, Severance, Unused Sick or RDO amounts, into the grid.

-In the Termination Pay Summary section, click on Net Pay.
+In Termination Pay Summary, click Net Pay.

 A Termination Advice Message can be entered.

-In the Termination Pay Summary section, click on Superannuation.
+In Termination Pay Summary click on Superannuation.

 Click Process to save the transaction.